bobvogel/g-factor-mediation/README.md

 *Corresponding author: Tristram Lett, tristram.lett@charite.de, Division of Mind and Brain Research, Department of Psychiatry and Psychotherapy CCM, Charité - Universitätsmedizin Berlin, corporate member of Freie Universität Berlin, Humboldt-Universität zu Berlin, and Berlin Institute of Health, Berlin, Germany.

-## Below, we will provide all Figures corresponding to the cluster results provided in Supplementary Tables S3-S6
+## Below, we will provide all Figures corresponding to the cluster results provided in Supplementary Tables S3-S6 at two different p-thresholds

 <table align="center">
   <tr>